 Red dot – Indicates vasodilatory response from the spinal cord to the soft tissue where the peripheral receptors are stimulated.

-Here is how it works.
-Despite the fact that the spinal cord stopped accepting information from the peripheral receptors during the application of massage strokes, the peripheral receptors in the massaged tissue continue to fire information to the spinal cord.
-Small parts of fibers which compose the peripheral nerve split from the nerve trunk and form the so-called axon reflex arc (letter ‘E’ on the diagram).
-These short collated nerve branches get in touch with the arterioles and capillaries located in the tissue where the peripheral receptors were activated (by massaged strokes in our case).
-When stimuli (moving green dot) reach the arterioles using the axon reflex pathway, the peripheral vasodilation is additionally enforced.
-This vasodilation is more likely triggered by a histamine released pathway from the neighboring mast cells (Solcanyi, 1996).
-This additional vasodilation is triggered BEFORE vasodilation stimuli from the lower motor centers in the anterior horns of the spinal cord (moving red dot) are able to reach the arterioles in the massaged soft tissue.
-In this case, the reflex vasodilaion is a result of the combined impact of motor response from the lower motor centers in the spinal cord and by the axon reflex.
+Thus, peripheral receptors continue to send signals to the spinal cord, and some of these signals return to the capillaries and arterioles in the massaged area (a moving green dot), further reinforcing peripheral vasodilation.
+This vasodilation is more likely triggered by a histamine-released pathway from the neighboring mast cells (Solcanyi, 1996).
+This additional vasodilation is triggered BEFORE vasodilatory stimuli from the anterior horns of the spinal cord (moving red dot) can reach the arterioles in the massaged soft tissue.
+In this case, the reflex vasodilation is a result of the combined impact of motor response from the lower motor centers in the spinal cord and the axon reflex.

 Practical Tip 1

-Beyond its theoretical importance, the information about axon reflex has great clinical value.
-To activate axon reflex, the practitioner should use repetitive application of intense stimulating techniques (e.g., friction) to stimulate peripheral receptors as much as possible and at the same time to increase the level of histamine which is used by the axon reflex as a mediator to trigger peripheral vasodilation.
-However, there is an important issue to remember.
-Always start to work in the new part of the body with effleurage and gradually increase speed, intensity and application to more intense affective techniques.
+Beyond its theoretical importance, the information about AR has great clinical value.
+To activate AR, the practitioner should use repetitive application of intense stimulating techniques (e.g., friction) to activate peripheral receptors as much as possible and, at the same time, increase histamine levels, which the AR uses as a mediator to trigger peripheral vasodilation.

 CENTRAL MECHANISM OF VASODILATION (CMV)

-Central Inhibition of Vascocontriction (CIV)
+Central Inhibition of Vasococontriction (CIV)

 “The skeletal muscle vasculature is richly innervated by the sympathetic nervous system and exhibits high sympathetic tone in resting conditions.
-This relatively high level of basal activity, couples with myogenic tone, maintains the arteries and arterioles supplying skeletal muscle in a partially constricted state.
+This relatively high level of basal activity, coupled with myogenic tone, maintains the arteries and arterioles supplying skeletal muscle in a partially constricted state.
 Thus, centrally directed withdrawal of sympathetic tone (bold by JMS) to the skeletal muscle…results in vasodilation.”

 Vasomotor Reflexes (VR)